 Applicants may apply in one of three ways:

 - Online: Click Here to access the MyEMCC portal or select Apply from the sidebar to begin your application.
-(Application fee is waived when applying online!)
+(Application fees are waived!)

-- By Mail: Contact the Admissions Office at 207-974-4680 or firstname.lastname@example.org to have an application mailed to your home, or click here to download a PDF.
-You can also visit our Admissions Forms and Resources page to download and print an application that you can complete and mail in.
+- By Mail: Contact the Admissions Office at 207-974-4680 or firstname.lastname@example.org to have an application mailed to your home, or click here to download a PDF that you can complete and mail in.

 - In Person: Visit our Admissions Office in Katahdin Hall, 354 Hogan Road, Bangor, ME, between 8am to 5pm, Monday through Friday.